-We aim to provide a high standard of service to all our customers, but we know we do not always get it right first time.
+We aim to provide a high standard of service, but try as we might, we may not always get it right first time.

-If you wish to provide general feedback about how we can improve our services, or do not wish to receive a formal response, then please email email@example.com
+If you wish to provide general feedback about how we can improve our services, including compliments, then please email firstname.lastname@example.org

 Making a Formal Complaint

 Tips for making a complaint

 - Check the service you are complaining about is one we provide using our Contact Us page

 - Read the Corporate Complaints Policy and Procedure below